 However, when you are in an almost constant state of stress, your “gas pedal” stays on, and this can cause damage to your immune system.
 Researchers have found that chronic stressors can negatively affect the immune system affecting both natural and specific immunity.
 Furthermore, it is believed that when the immune system is faced with stress over long periods of time certain diseases can be stress induced.
 It has even been found that mild depression can subdue the immune systems in the elderly.
 In one study participants in their early 70s were under long term stress due to caring for someone with Alzheimer's disease.
 The stress of being a caretaker had taken its immediate toll on their immune system and their immune response was still down 18 months later, and their immunity also declined more with age.

 So, what does all this mean for you?
 It means it’s essential for you to make sure your immune system is functioning well at all times.
-Without a well-functioning immune system, when stressors enter your life, you have a higher likelihood of having more significant negative effects on your immune system.
+Without a well-functioning immune system, when stressors enter your life, you have a higher likelihood of having more significant negative effects.
 This is why at Orenda, we believe in making sure you are supporting the natural and normal functions of your immune system.
 We created an immune support supplement, Orenda Immune® to do just that!
-It supports the normal functions of your immune system so that you’re more prepared the next time you’re under stress.
-Orenda Immune® is a product ahead of its time, perfectly positioned for consumers looking to support their bodies' natural defenses, and for detoxification from the inside out.
-Orenda Immune® is the first and only product of its kind to address immunity at the cellular level, and the effects of this are profound.
+Orenda Immune® is a product ahead of its time, perfectly positioned for consumers looking to support their bodies' natural defenses, and for detoxification from the inside out.* Orenda Immune® is the first and only product of its kind to address immunity at the cellular level, and the effects of this are profound.
 There are three main ingredients in Orenda Immune® that will help support the natural and normal functions of your immune system:

 Beta 1, 3 Glucans

-Supports the immune system by connecting directly with receptors on circulating immune cells to promote their activity.*
+Connect directly with circulating immune cell receptors to promote activity.*